-IEEE Transactions on Circuits and Systems for Video Technology (TCSVT) covers the circuits and systems aspects of all video technologies.
+IEEE TRANSACTIONS ON CIRCUITS AND SYSTEMS FOR VDEO TECHNOLOGY (TCSVT) covers the circuits and systems aspects of all video technologies.
 General, theoretical, and application-oriented papers with a circuits and systems perspective are encouraged for publication in TCSVT on or related to image/video acquisition, representation, presentation and display; processing, filtering and transforms; analysis and synthesis; learning and understanding; compression, transmission, communication and networking; storage, retrieval, indexing and search; and/or hardware and software design and implementation.

 The TCSVT Editorial Board strives to publish well-written papers and important research results within TCSVT’s scope.
 The TRANSACTIONS accepts papers in two categories: Transactions Papers and Transactions Letters.

 - Transactions Papers are self-contained well-written articles that provide new and significant contributions to the fields covered by the TRANSACTIONS, with coherent coverage of theoretical background, technical contributions, practical applications, and experimental results.